 The expansion vessel is mandatory on all Quantum cylinders and can be connected directly to the cold water inlet group, utilising the flexible hose supplied with the vessel. expansion vessel should always be fitted in accordance with the manufacturer's instructions.
-No isolating device must be fitted between the water cylinder and the cold water inlet group.
+Nο be fitted isolating device must between the water cylinder and the cold water inlet group.